kubewarden/docs/docs/security/threat-model.md

 All rules should be reviewed and tested.
 There is a policy that tests for the use of deprecated resources.
 It's available from [the deprecated-api-versions-policy](https://github.com/kubewarden/deprecated-api-versions-policy).

+Note:  `deprecated-api-versions-policy` only deals with Custom Resources known to it.
+The threat is both deprecated resource versions, and new unknown ones that are misused, hence the policy only covers part of the problem.
 ### Threat 15 - Attacker deploys privileged container to node running Webhook controller

 #### Scenario